annapawlicka/is-it-time/README.md

 into a ClojureScript REPL.
 Evaluating expressions here will only work once you've loaded the page, so the browser can connect to Weasel.

-When you see the line `Successfully compiled "resources/public/app.js" in 21.36 seconds.`, you're ready to go.
+When you see the line `Successfully compiled "resources/public/is_it_time.js" in 7.825 seconds.`, you're ready to go.
 Browse to `http://localhost:10555` and enjoy.

-**Attention: It is not longer needed to run `lein figwheel` separately.
-This is now taken care of behind the scenes**

 ## Deploying to Heroku